AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 ---
 layout: post
-excerpt: ' “What the impenetrable omnipotence of bureaucracy harbors is divine enjoyment.” '
+excerpt: ' “We can stay ret\*rded longer than they can stay solvent.” '

 title:  The Stupid War
 date:   2020-12-24 00:00:00